-If a senior has already put away enough money to pay for their final expenses, a life insurance policy is not needed.
-If a senior does not have dependent children, a life insurance policy is not necessary.
-If a senior has already paid off their mortgage, a life insurance policy is not essential.
-You do not want to pay for a life insurance policy if you do not really need it and if you could do without it.
+If a senior has already put away enough money to pay for their final expenses, a life insurance policy may not be needed.
+If a senior does not have dependent children, a spouse, or any debts that would need to be paid off like a mortgage then a life insurance policy may not be essential.
+Certainly, you do not want to pay for a life insurance policy if you do not really need it and if you could do without it.

 Situations When Term Life is the Right Choice